 When we reached the Poros Channel, approaching it from the S, the wind became very gusty reaching almost 30 knots.
 I lowered the sails and entered the channel.
 Slowly we motored to the harbor.
 The Faneromeni was moored in the north quay and the spot next to her was free.

 I anchored in Poros [37° 30.4' N 23° 27.3' E] at 1645.
 I had forgotten how deep this port is, where I dropped the anchor was 14 m and it did not hold.
 Had to repeat.
 This time I let out 55 m of chain.
 This did the trick.
 I backed to the quay.
 Nikos was already there to catch and secure my stern lines.
 We had traveled 43.3 M from Kithnos.
 I kept Thetis’ stern a good distance from the quay and did not deploy the passarella.
 There was no need.
 I could go in and out of Thetis via the Faneromeni.
-This should keep me fairly safe from the terrible swell that is caused by the wakes of the constant coming and goings of the ferries at high speed through the narrow channel.
+This should keep me fairly safe from the terrible swell that is caused by the wakes of the constant comings and goings of the ferries at high speed through the narrow channel.

 Rozina had come earlier with the hydrofoil and was already in the Faneromeni.
 I had not seen her since the summer and I was very glad to spend the weekend with her and my brother, not to mention their “son” Naxos.